Burying High Voltage Lines

 • Transmission loss (electricity to heat) costs are anywhere from 50% to 67% lower for buried than for overhead lines.
 This can add up substantially over the 60-year life of a line.
 In Alberta, the one-year transmission loss costs were estimated by AESO at $220 million in 2009.

-When you combine the capital, maintenance and transmission loss costs over the 60-year life of a high voltage power line, and add the health and property devaluation costs of overhead lines, buried lines cost much less than overhead lines.
+When you combine the capital, maintenance and transmission loss costs over the 60-year life of a high voltage power line, and add the health and property devaluation costs associated with overhead lines, buried lines cost much less than overhead lines.
+So don’t believe any transmission company that says it’s too expensive to bury high voltage power lines.